17

 The food here is decidedly average.
 Unlike other parks that have essentially turned concessions over to local vendors, Busch Stadium is still very much run by Delaware North.

 For the most part you’re looking at ballpark fare, sometimes with a twist.
 The smoked chicken legs available in the 400-level were really good.
 Also in the 400s is a Freddy’s stand offering burgers, fries and curds.
 You can get pastrami or corned beef sandwiches and knishes from the Kohn’s deli.
 The Mission Taco Joint behind the plate on the lower concourse was yummy.
 There is a large variety of nachos be they BBQ, El Birdos, Helmet, supreme, shrimp, even tater tot.
 Sausages are at par with other ballparks.
-And there are some decent BBQ options including a smoked turkey plate.
+There’s a donut stand, and “Asian” stand, and some decent BBQ options including a smoked turkey plate.

 You’re in St Louis.
 Home to Anheuser-Busch and Budweiser, the King of Beers.
 If this is your beer family of choice, there’s one seemingly at your fingertips from every concession and every beer vendor.
-If you want anything other than AB macro products, you’re going to need to make an effort.
+There may not be an easier beer to enjoy in baseball.
+But if you want anything other than AB macro products, you’re going to need to make an effort.
+Hence the low score here.

-AB’s craft crew of Goose Island, Kona, and Elysian make appearances.
-You can get Guinness, Heinken, Stella and Corona at several stadium bars.
-And local brewer Urban Chestnut and KC brewer Boulevard have more presence than previously.
-But your best bet for something local and/or a little different is from the 1764 Craft Pub.
-It’s a nice selection, but limited to the one stand.
+AB’s craft crew of Goose Island and Kona make appearances.
+Guinness, Heineken, Stella and Corona are fairly readily available.
+And local brewers Urban Chestnut, 4 Hands, and Schlafy have a small presence.
+Your best bet for something local and/or a little different is from the 1764 Craft Pub on the main level; it’s a nice selection, but limited to the one stand.

 Before Ballpark Village there used to be a decent little local scene.
 Mike Shannon’s offered a more upscale approach.
 Joe Buck had a bar.
 Al Hrabosky, the Mad Hungarian, had a large indoor/outdoor space.
 All those are now gone leaving only a smattering of decent independent bars in the immediate area worthy of a pre or post-game visit.